meapistol/Spectra-of-graphs/README.md

 that the program contains errors and such errors must be caught.
 Please report any errors or suspect behaviour under issues.

 The program **Isospectral.nb** has a set of commands to generate graphs that are isospectral but not isomorphic.
-Included in **Isospectral.nb** is a large and growing set of isospectral pairs that are not isomporphic.
+Included in **Isospectral.nb** is a large and growing set of isospectral pairs that are not isomorphic.
 In order for **Isospectral.nb** to work **GraphRoots.nb** must be run first.

 If you find these programs useful please cite this repository as: